dockersamples/101-tutorial/docs/tutorial/using-docker-compose/index.md

 compartilhar aplicações com vários contêineres.
 Com o Compose, podemos criar um arquivo YAML para definir os serviços e com um único comando, pode executar tudo ou derrubar tudo.

-The _big_ advantage of using Compose is you can define your application stack in a file, keep it at the root of your project repo (it's now version controlled), and easily enable someone else to contribute to your project.
-Someone would only need to clone your repo and start the compose app.
-In fact, you might see quite a few projects on GitHub/GitLab doing exactly this now.

 A _grande_ vantagem de usar o Compose é que você pode definir a stack da sua aplicação em um arquivo, mantê-la na raiz do repositório do seu projeto (agora com controle de versão) e permita que outra pessoa contribua com facilidade para o seu projeto.
 Alguém só precisa clonar seu repositório e iniciar o Compose.
 De fato, você pode ver alguns projetos